-National Custom & Self Build Association (Nacsba)
+National Custom & Self Build Association (Nacsba) (funding complete)

-Nacsba was funded to explore how to make it much easier for people on modest incomes to self-build their own affordable homes.
+Nacsba was funded to explore how to make it easier for people on modest incomes to self-build their own affordable homes.

 In most other countries, between a third to a half of all new homes are organised or built by people themselves, yet in the UK only far fewer are delivered this way.
 The year-long project identified why other European countries deliver a much higher proportion of their new homes via self-build and suggested how this could be adapted for the UK to help address the shortage of affordable homes.